Jump to: Margate & Broadstairs | Whitstable & Seasalter | Mersea Island | Folkestone | Camber & Rye | Hastings & St Leonards

 Where: New Lydd Rd, Camber, Rye TN31 7RB

 A regular inclusion on Best UK Hotels lists, this seaside hotel is just across the road from Camber Sands.
-To enable social distancing, the dining room’s only open for guests, so you’ll need to make an overnight stay here.
-Jay Rayner gave it the food here a great review just before lockdown.
-They also do a cracking line in packed lunches for the beach, with Folkestone whelk fritters and Dungeness lobster sarnies to go.
+To enable social distancing, the dining room’s only open for overnight guests and members.
+Jay Rayner gave it the food here a great review just before the first lockdown.

 Follow them on Instagram: @thegallivant